tim-js/timjs-workshop-01-javascript-citizens/README.md

 # JavaScript Fundamentals Workshop

 Welcome to the first JavaScript workshop, organized by [tim.js][timjs].
 We will cover some fundamental concepts of ES5, and also touch some new features added in ES6.
-Here is a summary:

 ## Content